smanouab/Sim.StableProc/README.md

     Support for varying stability index α, skewness β, and scaling

-🔁 simulation.py — Simulation of SDEs Driven by Stable Processes
+🚀 🔁 simulation.py — Simulation of SDEs Driven by Stable Processes

-This module implements numerical schemes to simulate stochastic differential equations of the form: dXt=a(Xt) dt+b(Xt) dZt dXt​=a(Xt​)dt+b(Xt​)dZt​
+This module implements numerical schemes to simulate stable driven stochastic differential equations of the form:

-where ZtZt​ is a simulated α-stable process.
-It allows flexible specification of:
+It allows flexible specification of Drift functions and  Diffusion functions.

-    Drift functions a(Xt)a(Xt​)

-    Diffusion functions b(Xt)b(Xt​)

     Time discretization and sample path resolution

-📊 plots.py — Visualization Utilities
+🚀 📊 plots.py — Visualization Utilities

 This module contains plotting utilities to visualize simulation results:

-    Time series plots of process trajectories
+   🌀 Time series plots of process trajectories

-    Comparative plots across parameter settings (e.g. different α or β)
+    🌀 Comparative plots across parameter settings (e.g. different α or β)

-    Stylized plots suitable for academic or professional presentation
+   🌀  Stylized plots suitable for academic or professional presentation